Airbus Develops Fuel Management System for the A380 Using Model-Based Design

 After running closed-loop simulations of individual operational components in Simulink, the team integrated them into a complete model for system-level simulations.

-Using Parallel Computing Toolbox™ and MATLAB Distributed Computing Server™, the team performed Monte Carlo simulations on a 50-worker computing cluster.
+Using Parallel Computing Toolbox™ and MATLAB Parallel Server™, the team performed Monte Carlo simulations on a 50-worker computing cluster.
 Over a weekend, they can run 100,000 simulated flights under varied environmental conditions and aircraft operational scenarios.

 The team created a desktop simulator by generating code from the plant and control logic models with Simulink Coder™.
 A MATLAB® based user interface enables suppliers, airline customers, maintenance engineers, and other Airbus teams to visualize how the fuel management system works and interacts with other aircraft systems.